jo3-tech/jm-arduino-examples/README.md

 ## accelerate-stepper-motor

 The following examples were created during the development of the [MT-arduino-stepper-driver](https://github.com/Morgritech/MT-arduino-stepper-driver) library.
 All 3 algorithms were implemented in the library as user-selectable options.
-A simple [setup](documentation/accelerate-stepper-motor-setup.png) for testing the algorithms can be found in the "documentation" folder.
+A simple [wiring diagram](documentation/accelerate-stepper-motor-wiring-diagram.png), and a [schematic](documentation/accelerate-stepper-motor-schematic.png) showing the setup for testing the algorithms can be found in the "documentation" folder.

 ### accelerate-stepper-motor-austin-05-algorithm